ERP v. CRM: Which Does Your Team Need?

 ERP v.
 Project Management

-Enterprise Resource Planning (ERP) systems are different from Project Management Software in that the former is a broad system designed to manage the entire enterprise and its related processes, while the latter is more focused on managing individual projects.
+ERP systems are different from Project Management Software in that the former is a broad system designed to manage the entire enterprise and its related processes, while the latter is more focused on managing individual projects.
 While both are important, too many companies get caught up in using fancy project management tools that don't integrate the entire business.
 Task management is important, it must be aligned with the rest of the business.

 Common ERP Tools